zeroflucs-given/generics/README.md

 elements.

 ### PointerTo
 Returns a pointer reference to the input.
-Useful for lots of API's that use string, integer pointers to differentiate between empty and absent.
+Useful for lots of APIs that use string, integer pointers to differentiate between empty and absent.

 ## PointerOrNil
-Returns a pointer to the input, unless the input its the default value for its type (i.e. 0, empty string etc).
+Returns a pointer to the input, unless the input is the default value for its type (i.e. 0, empty string etc).
 In that scenario will return nil.

 ### Reverse